PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   shapes, and scale data were already changed.
 The final production call passes the Session LayoutState; graphs without the marked first Mean allocate no index.
+- NCHW Concat/global-pool/Conv repair requires the exact ordered `CONCATENATION -> MEAN -> RESHAPE -> CONV_2D` chain.
+Each internal tensor is uniquely produced, exclusively consumed by the next operator, and private.
+  The keep-dim Mean reduces rank-four axes two and three; negative axes are normalized.
+Fully positive NCHW Concat inputs share batch/spatial dimensions, and their axis-one channel sum must equal the producer-free OHWI Conv filter input channel.
+- Concat and Reshape options, Concat/Mean/Reshape metadata, and the four-value integer Reshape buffer are a complete pre-mutation plan.
+The shape constant is producer-free, private, and exclusively consumed by that Reshape.
+This prevents a late buffer-read exception from leaving the Concat axis and three tensor records changed, and rejects the former non-global, fan-out/public, duplicate-producer, runtime-filter, and malformed/shared shape-buffer cases.
+  The sole production call passes the Session LayoutState; incomplete operator families allocate no index.
 - Recurrent orphan-step alias repair has one Torch-free semantic owner in `passes/recurrent_alias.py`.
 Candidate discovery occurs before index construction, so graphs without the exact step-name grammar allocate no